 In 1964, a meeting was held of persons in the community interested in providing their children a superior education in an atmosphere of discipline, camaraderie, and a quest for achievement.
 By 1966 the by-laws for our school were adopted and Wilson Hall was named in memory of John Snowden Wilson, who was a member of the founding group.
 In the fall of 1967, Wilson Hall opened its doors to 86 students in grades 1-6 in a single building on land donated by the Dinkins family.

-Wilson Hall now enrolls approximately 760 students in preschool through the twelfth grade on a campus with six buildings.
+Wilson Hall now enrolls approximately 775 students in three-year-old preschool through the twelfth grade on a 17-acre campus with six buildings.
 Today, Wilson Hall is one of the largest and most successful independent schools in the state and is recognized as the premiere college preparatory institution in the region.

 Thank you for visiting the Wilson Hall website.
 I hope as you peruse the different links on this website that the information gleaned from these links will lead you to inquire about attending our school.